-1.9.1 Always use media specifically manufactured for blasting and that are compatible with the surface being blasted.
+1.9.1 Always use media specifically manufactured for blasting and those that are compatible with the surface being blasted.
 Media produced for other applications may be inconsistent in size and shape, contain particles that could jam the media metering valve, or cause irregular wear.
-Always obtain the safety data sheet (SDS) for the blasting media prior to blasting and identify material being removed by blasting, paying particular attention to worker health risks and presence of any hazardous/toxic substances
+Always obtain the safety data sheet (SDS) for the blasting media prior to blasting and identify material being removed by blasting, paying particular attention to worker health risks and presence of any hazardous/toxic substances.

 Most common reusable media specifically manufactured for blasting can be used in ZERO cabinets.
-The listing of media sizes shown in this section and in Figure 4 are provided as a guideline only.
-The guideline is based on standard 5/32" orifice air jet with 5/16" nozzle and average conditions with variables such as blast pressure, media-air mixture, visibility inside the cabinet, humidity, and reclaimer cleaning rate.
+The listing of media sizes shown in this section and in Figure 3 are provided as a guideline only.
+The guideline is based on standard 5/32" orifice air jet with 5/16" nozzle and average conditions, with variables such as blast pressure, media/air mixture, visibility inside the cabinet, humidity, and reclaimer cleaning rate.

-Several variables that affect the reclaimer cleaning rate include reclaimer size (cfm), contamination of parts being blasted, media friability, damper setting (static pressure), and dust-collector filter loading (differential pressure across the dust filters).
+Several variables affecting the reclaimer cleaning rate include reclaimer size (cfm), contamination of parts being blasted, media friability, damper setting (static pressure), and dust-collector filter loading (differential pressure across the dust filters).

 As a rule, larger orifice air jets and nozzles deliver more media, requiring higher performance from the reclaimer.
 When using larger nozzles, the maximum mesh size of media will be smaller than normally recommended.
-Using media finer than those recommended may decrease visibility and, at some point, carry over to the dust collector.
+Using media finer than those recommended may decrease visibility and, at some point, carryover to the dust collector.
 Media coarser than those recommended may be too dense for the reclaimer to recover from the cabinet hopper.

-1.9.2 Steel shot and steel grit: Steel shot S-170 to S-70 or steel grit 50-mesh to 120-mesh may be used in BNP Cabinets configured for using steel media.

-Using steel media requires a smaller diameter conveying hose (usually reduced one size from standard) and a 900 cfm or larger reclaimers.
-Rubber curtains should be used to protect the cabinet walls from peening, warping, and rapid wear.
-For these applications, cabinets can be ordered with reduced-size flex hose appropriately sized for steel grit, and with rubber curtains installed.
-They may also be field installed later.
-NOTE: Steel grit or shot is too heavy to use with cabinets equipped with 300 and 600 cfm reclaimers.

-1.9.3 Sand and slag: Sand and slag media are not suitable for cabinet use.
-Sand should NEVER be used for abrasive blasting because of the respiratory hazards associated with media containing free silica.
-Slags are not recommended because they rapidly break down and are not recyclable.
+- 1.9.2 Steel When the recovery hose diameter is suitably sized (usually reduced one size from standard as shown in Figure 3) steel may be used with 1200 cfm and 1800 cfm reclaimers.
+When using steel media, conveying hose should have a smooth durable lining, and rubber curtains should be used to protect the cabinet walls from peening and rapid wear.
+Cabinets configured for steel media use can be ordered from the factory with appropriately sized conveying hose and curtains installed.
+This special requirement must be specified at the time of purchase.
+They may also be field installed at a later date.
+NOTE: Steel grit or shot is too heavy to use with cabinets equipped 900 cfm reclaimers. - 1.9.3 Sand and slag: Sand should NEVER be used for abrasive blasting because of the respiratory hazards associated with media containing free silica.
+Slags are not recommended because they rapidly break down and, making them unsuitable for cabinet applications.